 - Do we need chaperones?
 YES!
 There should be 1 chaperone for every 8 students.
 We do provide 2 complementary chaperone tickets for every 15 students that are booked.

 - What is the length of our tour?
 1 hour.

 - What should we bring?
 Make sure that all guests have a water bottle as our tours are primarily outdoors.
 Please leave all food, bags, etc. on the bus as because there is no storage on site.

 - When do I need to book our tour by?
 At least three weeks in advance of visit.

 - Do you provide tax exemptions?
 Absolutely.
 Make sure to attach your tax exempt status to your booking form.

 - Can I pay by check?
 We do accept checks, but we prefer that groups pay by card so we can insure your spot is booked.
 Because of our location, mail takes time to get to us.

 - Can I make a donation to the Whitney Education Department?
 We accept all donations as we want to be able to create educational materials, such as curriculum, lesson planning, and virtual tours for groups like you.

-Please check our Education Department Page for information on curriculum, lesson plans, and additional teaching resources.
+For Educators: Please check our Education Department Page for information on curriculum, lesson plans, and additional teaching resources.